Skip to main content

 Brake System Failures

 Your vehicle's braking system is the single most critical safety system on the car.
 When it fails, you have no way to slow or stop the vehicle.
-The consequences are almost always severe.
+The consequences are almost always severe, often resulting in catastrophic injuries or head-on collisions.

 Types of Brake Failures